JanHerca/urantiapedia/output/wikijs/en/article/Rob_Crickett/On_The_Practise_Of_Doing_The_Will_Of_God.md

 Did we spend our time pointing out the flaws in the world's myriad religions and so bolster in his mind an unqualified authority in _The URANTIA Book_?
 Did we endeavour to convince him that the authors have a greater authority and a special wisdom about these matters of the spirit than his own relationship with God?
 Did we haggle over spiritual fine print?
 Did we welcome him into yet another club?
 Did we try to get him to take a book home for his sister too?
 And his mother?
 And his boss?
 And his local minister?

-Or perhaps we hoped to number him as one among the flock we will lead into the wilderness on sone URANTIA commune or settlement ... and that under our 'gifted' guidance and 'special' link with the authors he would realize his Adjuster fusion and be counted as among one of the chosen?
+Or perhaps we hoped to number him as one among the flock we will lead into the wilderness on sone URANTIA commune or settlement ... and that under our ‘gifted’ guidance and ‘special’ link with the authors he would realize his Adjuster fusion and be counted as among one of the chosen?

 Or did we just ignore him?
 Did we just feel a lot safer with 'nothing ventured nothing lost'?
 Did we do this?
 Did we forget that we are a child of God first, and a URANTIA Book reader second?
 Did we forget that Michael is a son of God first, just like us?
 And he's a Michael and a Son of Man second.
 Did we perhaps try to sell our visitor into selling his soul out to a saviour ... be it a person like Jesus, or a book?
 Did we do this?
 Any of this?
 Or did we give him his own dear Father?